Detlev Ploog

-Detlev Ploog (born Hamburg on 29 November 1920, died Munich 7 December 2005) was a German clinical psychiatrist, primate behavior researcher and anthropologist.
-He was a soldier in the Second World War, received his medical doctorate from the University of Marburg in 1945, was a director of the Max Planck Institute for Psychiatry and a professor at the University of Munich.
+Detlev Ploog (29 November 1920, Hamburg – 7 December 2005, Munich) was a German clinical psychiatrist, primate behavior researcher and anthropologist.
+He was a soldier in the Second World War, received his medical doctorate from Marburg University in 1945, was a director of the Max Planck Institute for Psychiatry and a professor at the Ludwig-Maximilians-Universität München.

 Ploog received the German Order of Merit in 1980.